 - A local courier service transports all applicable referral samples to Galway University Hospital on a daily basis, at approximately 10.15am Monday to Friday.
 All test requests that are referred to GUH must reach the laboratory by 10:00am at the latest to be included in this transport. - Eurofins Biomnis Ireland provides a sample transport service to Galway University Hospital and onto all other locations in Ireland and the UK, which leaves the laboratory at 11:30am daily, Monday to Friday.
 It is important all requests that are sent via Eurofins Biomnis received by 11:00am to ensure that they are dispatched on the same day.
 These samples are recorded by Specimen Reception staff prior to dispatch.
 Registration/transfer for requests to referral laboratories is performed on BioTrak. - First Direct Medical provide transport of samples to the IBTS.
-First Direct Vans are available Monday-Friday. - Blood Bike West may, on occasion, provide a courier service for the transport of urgent samples within Ireland.
+First Direct Vans are available Monday-Friday. - A local courier service is provided for the transport of urgent samples within Ireland.